ArtfulJW/COMP-1510-Assignment3/Comp1510-assign-3-template/src/readme.txt

 [Jay Wang], [A01291640], [B], [11-28-2021]

-This assignment is [enter percent]% complete.
+This assignment is [82]% complete.

 ------------------------
 Question one (Timesheet) status:

-[complete or not complete]
+[complete 100%]
 [explanation if not complete, what is working/not working]

 ------------------------
 Question two (Exponential) status:

-[complete or not complete]
+[complete 100%]
 [explanation if not complete, what is working/not working]

 ------------------------
 Question three (TestMIXChar) status:

-[complete or not complete]
+[not complete 50%]
-[explanation if not complete, what is working/not working]
+[MIXChar is Implemented.
+It works for any MIXChar's up to 'I'.
+After that it doesn't work TestMIXChar is not implemented]